alphagov/govuk-design-system/src/community/design-system-day-2024/speaker-information.md

 ### Lammy Jones, His Majesty's Revenue and Customs

-Lammy is an Accessibility and Content Lead at HMRC.
-He has previously worked as a content strategist at Leeds City Council, working to make content, forms and services more accessible through good content design and fewer PDFs.TBC
+Lammy is an accessibility lead at HM Revenue & Customs and former content strategist for Leeds City Council.
+He introduced open content standards and applied minimalist methods to make [the council's website](https://www.leeds.gov.uk/) a simpler and more inclusive experience.

 ### Duncan MacGruer, Scottish Government